 Hemyock Common is a small common to the west of the village of Hemyock on the Blackdown Hills in Devon.
-The common is around 8 ha's in size and a County Wildlife Site due to its dry heathland.
-In 2013 Natural England received an application from the landowner Hemyock Parish Council on behalf of a clay pigeon shoot run by a gun club that had been using the site for over 40 years.
-During this period there had been no incidents or issues.
-The club had been managing the site and shooting safely during this long period.
+The common is around 8 hectares in size and a County Wildlife Site due to its dry heathland.
+In 2013 Natural England received an application from the landowner Hemyock Parish Council on behalf of a clay pigeon shoot run by a gun club that had been using the site for over 40 years and managing the site and shooting safely during this long period.
+During this time there had been no incidents or issues.
 The members of the shoot are fully licensed with regard to their firearms, insured and the shooting dates are certified by Devon and Cornwall Police.
 They supplied a risk assessment which refers to safety guidelines provided to all members and guests and also details other measures to ensure safety on the day.
 It was necessary for the club to continue this management and to continue management on the ground which included restricting access to the common to the single entrance point using signage and having two safety officers on the ground.
 Shooting stops when a vehicle or member of the public on foot enters from this access point and continues when it is safe to resume.

-The guns were shooting over the open space in the centre of the common.
-This area was being kept open by vegetation management carried out by the shoot specifically to keep this area safe and open.
-Therefore given the safe working practices detailed in the risk assessment including access management measures, and the clear unobstructed view of the area of risk, it was determined in 2013 that a restriction for public safety was not required.
+The guns were shooting over the open space in the centre of the common which was being kept open by vegetation management carried out by the shoot specifically to keep this area safe and open.
+Therefore, given the safe working practices detailed in the risk assessment including access management measures, and the clear unobstructed view of the area of risk, it was determined in 2013 that a restriction for public safety was not required.